xrd/final-scraper/_posts/2002-10-10-two-days-in-st-petersburg.md

 ### Written by: Danny Spitler (dispitler)

+Pam and I woke up early on Tuesday in anticipation of the highlight of our cruise.
+We were docked near the city of St. Petersburg, Russia.
+All of us in the “cold war” generation took a deep breath as we prepared to venture forth into what was always the evil empire.

 Russia continues to be more restrictive on its tourists than other European countries.
 In order to enter Russia you must secure a visa from a Russian Consulate in the